Private Insurance for PrEP

 What if your coverage runs out unexpectedly?

 For example: the insurance company suddenly declines your coverage, and you are informed of this by your pharmacist while you are standing at the counter waiting for a refill.
-Private insurance has been known to do this, as they have not yet fully understood the implications of Truvada as PrEP.
+Private insurance has been known to do this, as they have not yet fully understood the implications of PrEP medications.

-The current US clinical guidelines for PrEP say to take it before, during and after a potential exposure.
-It is recommended to continue taking PrEP at least 30 days after a potential exposure.
+The current US clinical guidelines for PrEP say to take it before, during and after a potential exposure to HIV.
+It is recommended to continue taking PrEP at least 28 days after a potential exposure.
 For this reason, you should plan for an emergency reserve of cash or medication in case your coverage is cut off.

 Always consult with your doctor when stopping and starting PrEP.
 Research such as the IPERGAY study conducted in Montreal and France is beginning to challenge current clinical guidelines and suggests taking PrEP intermittently may also provide a high degree of protection2.